top of page

 60-year-old Du Zhi Ma is a provincial-level inheritor of the Mosuo traditional hand-weaving craft.
 Since 2003, Du Zhi Ma has transformed her home into a workshop, leading local Mosuo women in hand-weaving.

-In later years, however, the growing tourist economy in Lugu Lake led to machine-made textiles becoming a lucrative commodity in tourist sites.
-Many Mosuo textile makers lost jobs when hit by this economic trend.
-To avoid hand-weaved crafts of the Mosuo people became something that would fade away in the future and create more job opportunities for the Mosuo (especially Mosuo women), Du Zhi Ma decided to register copyrights for the Twelve Mosuo Traditional Patterns only for the Mosuo people in April 2010, preserving the originality of the Mosuo hand-weaving craft while empowering many others like her to add value into a wider society beyond Walabi village.
+Over time, however, the growing tourist economy around Lugu Lake made machine-made textiles a lucrative commodity at tourist sites.
+Many Mosuo textile makers struggled to compete and lost income.
+To prevent hand-woven Mosuo crafts from fading away and to create more job opportunities for the Mosuo—especially women—Du Zhi Ma registered copyrights for the Twelve Mosuo Traditional Patterns exclusively for Mosuo people in April 2010.

 11_edited_edited.jpg